-In television, material of this kind should be accompanied by clear labelling of the programme's content, while sensitive scheduling and labelling are also called for in radio.
+In television, material of this kind should be accompanied by clear labelling of the programme's Content, while sensitive scheduling and labelling are also called for in radio.

-27. Nudity
+3.29 Nudity

-The depiction of the nude human body can have a justifiable and powerful dramatic effect and be a legitimate element in a programme or publication, provided it does not exploit the nude person.
-But it can also be disturbing and cause offence, especially where it appears that there is no clear editorial rationale.
-What may be acceptable in Western society may well be unacceptable and even offensive in the United Arab Emirates and the Middle Eastern region generally The justification must come from the intention and the merit of the individual programme or publication itself.
+The depiction of the nude human body can have a justifiable effect and be a legitimate element in a programme or publication specifically of an educational or scientific nature, provided it does not exploit the nude person.
+But it can also be disturbing and cause offense especially where it appears that there is no clear editorial rationale.
+What may be acceptable in Western society may well be unacceptable and even offensive in the United Arab Emirates and the Middle Eastern region generally.
+The justification must come from the intention and the merit of the individual programme or publication itself.

-28. Innuendo
+3.30 Innuendo

 Sexual humour and innuendo may cause offence.
 With regard to broadcasting, it may pass over the heads of the young, but may nevertheless cause embarrassment to older people watching or listening with them.
-Care is needed therefore by broadcasters in the scheduling of risqué programmes and programmes which would not normally be expected to contain material of this kind.
+Care is needed therefore by Broadcasters in the scheduling of risqué programmes and programmes which would not normally be expected to contain material of this kind.